iaveryanova/myUserList/README.md

 This project was bootstrapped with [Create React App]
 ## Live version: https://iaveryanova.github.io/userListReact/

-### You can Use below credentials for Successful Login:
+### You can use below credentials for successful Login:
-•	Email : "eve.holt@reqres.in"
+* Email : "eve.holt@reqres.in"
-•	Password : "cityslicka"
+* Password : "cityslicka"

 ## Used technologies
 * HTML5